Tax-Deferred vs. Tax-Exempt Retirement Accounts

 Factors to Consider Before Opening an Account

-When comparing tax-deferred vs. tax-free accounts, it’s essential to consider your financial situation and goals.
-One account may help you maximize your wealth better than another, and some retirement accounts have limitations you may want to avoid.
-Here are a few factors to consider before deciding which retirement account is best for you:
+When comparing tax-deferred vs. tax-free accounts, consider your financial situation and goals.
+One account may help you maximize your wealth better than another, and some have limitations you may want to avoid.
+Consider the following factors before deciding which retirement account is best for you.

 1. Current and Future Taxable Income

-Many people are drawn to the immediate tax benefit of a tax-deferred IRA or other tax-deferred retirement accounts.
+Many people enjoy the immediate tax benefit of a tax-deferred IRA or other tax-deferred retirement accounts.
 These accounts are often beneficial for high earners.
-A tax-deferred account minimizes their current taxable income, while a tax-exempt account requires them to pay the total income tax for their tax bracket.
+A tax-deferred account minimizes taxable income, whereas a tax-exempt account requires you to pay the full income tax for your tax bracket.
+Because of those immediate tax savings, you may be able to afford larger contributions during your working years, boosting your retirement savings progress.
+However, if your income is low right now, you may save more by paying taxes upfront and withdrawing tax-free when you retire.

 Future taxable income is another crucial consideration.
-Since many people have a lower taxable income after they retire, paying income taxes during retirement may significantly reduce their tax burden.
+Since many people have a lower taxable income after they retire, paying taxes on withdrawals during retirement and reducing their taxable income now may minimize their tax burden.
+If you expect your income to increase over time, it may be wiser to choose a tax-exempt account so you can pay taxes while in a lower bracket and benefit from tax-free withdrawals later.

 2. Investment Goals

-Some investors are buy-and-hold, while others are more active and prefer an aggressive approach.
+Some investors like holding assets for long-term growth, while others are more active and prefer an aggressive approach.
 Keeping your investment goals in mind is essential when selecting a retirement account.
-Tax-exempt accounts may appeal more to aggressive investors because they can realize tax-free capital gains
+Tax-exempt accounts may appeal more to aggressive investors because they can realize tax-free capital gains when selling assets.

 3. Required Minimum Distributions

 RMDs may be another factor to consider when deciding on a retirement plan.
-While owners of traditional IRAs, 401(k)s and Roth 401(k)s must begin taking distributions at 72, Roth IRA account owners are not required to do so.
+While owners of traditional IRAs, 401(k)s and Roth 401(k)s must begin taking distributions at 72, Roth IRA account owners can leave their investments to grow throughout their lives.
+This means you can save your entire Roth IRA for your family to inherit if you have enough retirement funds in your other accounts to cover your needs.

 Open a Tax-Deferred or Tax-Exempt Account Today

-Tax planning is crucial for making decisions about your retirement and investments.
+Tax planning is crucial for your retirement and investment decisions.
 A tax-deferred or tax-exempt retirement account may help you achieve your financial goals.

-If you want to invest your retirement account funds in non-traditional investment options, going through a bank or brokerage firm may not give you the options you want.
-At Accuplan, we offer self-directed tax-deferred and tax-exempt retirement plans that take your investment opportunities to a new level.
+If you want to invest your retirement funds in alternative assets like real estate, precious metals and cryptocurrencies, a bank or brokerage firm may not give you the options you want.
+At Accuplan, we offer self-directed tax-deferred and tax-exempt retirement plans to expand your investment opportunities.
 With a self-directed retirement plan, you can invest in what you’re passionate about.

-Our team at Accuplan has a vast amount of industry experience and knowledge to help you reach your investment and retirement goals.
+Our team at Accuplan has vast industry experience and knowledge to help you fund your retirement, your way.
 Create an account or contact us today to get started.

 Subscribe to Our Newsletter!